Sound legal guidance today can provide ample protection down the road

 Courts generally require that, for a non-compete to be enforceable, it must set forth reasonable, well-defined limitations on the time, scope, and geographic area of the competition restrictions.
 The agreement should not be any more restrictive on the former employee than what is reasonably necessary to protect the employer’s interest.
 If an agreement is found to be more restrictive than necessary, the court can either refuse to enforce it or limit its application to the point that it becomes reasonable.

-A few states, such as Utah, have enacted legislation limiting the duration of non-competes.
+A few states, such as Utah, have enacted legislation limiting the duration of noncompete agreements.
 And some states limit geographic restrictions to areas in which the ex-employee actually worked.
-But, for the most part, whether a non-compete agreement is overly burdensome on the ex-employee depends upon the specific facts of the case and the language of the agreement itself.
+But, for the most part, whether noncompete agreements are overly burdensome on the ex-employee depends upon the specific facts of the case and the language of the agreement itself.

 Courts will sometimes consider facts not directly related to the noncompetition restrictions when deciding whether a non-compete places an unreasonable hardship on the former employee.
 The manner in which the employment relationship ended, for example, can affect how the court will view the case.
 If the employee voluntarily resigned to take a job with a competitor, or to start a competing business, the court is more likely to enforce the non-competition agreement.
 On the other hand, if the employee was laid off, or arbitrarily terminated, the court will be more likely to view restrictions on the ex-employee’s ability to earn a living as overly burdensome.
 As a matter of public policy, it is better to have a laid-off employee gainfully employed by a competitor than unemployed.